“Tamati Waka Nene” by Gottfried Lindauer

-Tamati Waka Nene is recognised as a prime agent in effecting Maori support for the Treaty of Waitangi.
+Tamati Waka Nene is recognized as a prime agent in effecting Maori support for the Treaty of Waitangi.
 When the British assembled the Maori chiefs at Waitangi, to obtain their support for the Treaty of Waitangi, the British proposals were initially rejected by the chiefs, until Nene and his supporters made their move of support.
-Nene, by his diplomacy, eloquence, and wise words turned the sentiment of the assembled chiefs towards supporting the treaty.
+Nene, by his diplomacy, eloquence, and wise words, turned the sentiment of the assembled chiefs towards supporting the treaty.

 The Treaty of Waitangi was first signed in 1840 by representatives of the British Crown and various Māori chiefs from the North Island of New Zealand.
 It resulted in the declaration of British sovereignty over New Zealand.
-The Treaty recognised Māori ownership of their lands, forests and other properties, and gave the Māori the rights of British subjects.
-Unfortunately, the English and Māori versions of the Treaty differed and there is disagreement about precisely what was agreed.
+The Treaty recognized Māori ownership of their lands, forests, and other properties and gave the Māori the rights of British subjects.
+Unfortunately, the English and Māori versions of the Treaty differed, and there is disagreement about precisely what was agreed upon.
 From the British point of view, the Treaty gave Britain sovereignty over New Zealand and gave the Governor the right to govern the country.
-The Māori believed they ceded to the British the power of governance in return for protection, without giving up their authority to manage their own affairs.
+The Māori believed they ceded to the British the power of governance in return for protection, without giving up their authority to manage their affairs.

-In pre-European Māori culture, most high-ranking people received moko, the permanent body and face markings.
+In pre-European Māori culture, most high-ranking people received moko, the permanent body, and face markings.
 Receiving moko was an essential milestone into adulthood, and was accompanied by many rites and rituals.
-Apart from signalling status and rank, another reason for the practice in traditional times was to make a person more attractive to the opposite sex.
-Men generally received moko on their faces, buttocks and thighs.
+Apart from signaling status and rank, another reason for the practice in traditional times was to make a person more attractive to the opposite sex.
+Men generally received moko on their faces, buttocks, and thighs.
 Women usually wore moko on their lips and chins.